titanous/swissbank/README.md

 3. Other users can submit a request to the payments API with the published token as the destination.

 4. Multiple tokenization services can enter into peering arrangements removing the need to process each transfer (ledger-based transfers)

+All client requests after initial tokenization include token, timestamp, nonce, and list the cryptographic signing algorithm used.
+Token, timestamp, and nonce are included in the main response object which is followed by the signature.